bamobravo/settlement_classifier/README.md

 The prediction of the images are achieved using to dataset: SpaceNet and images from DigitalGlobe satellite using Microsoft Bing API.
 The satellite images are from Nigeria, CAR, Sierra-Leone, Guatemela,Gambia and Lesotho with  dimension of 1km by 1km tiles.

-the figure below show a sample satellite image from the Spacenet Dataset
+The figure below shows a sample satellite image from the Spacenet Dataset

 ![object Labels in SpaceNet.
 The blue regions are non-bounding box labels for building footprints](sample.jpg)